ufukty/gohandlers/docs/articles/intermediate/servemux-integration.md

 Gohandlers’ metadata-driven routing and automatic registration eliminates the need to manually wire up routes.
 It:

--   Keeps your handlers and routes in sync
+-   Keeps your handlers and mux in sync
 -   Reduces the potential for errors or duplication
 -   Provides a clean, declarative routing setup
 -   Enables easy documentation export via YAML